kevinlin1/kevinlin1.github.io/cs61a/index.md

 - Inheritance
 - Scheme
 - SQL

-### Guerrilla Sections
-Collaborate with other students and learn new material by attending guerrilla section every other week.
-Led by staff tutors, this is one of the best resources for learning in a highly social environment.

-### Computer Science Mentors
-Apply for small group tutoring through [Computer Science Mentors][csm].
-Application TBA.

 ### An Efficient Algorithm for Studying
 1. **Evaluate**: Complete 1 past exam in a quiet, test-taking environment to figure out where you are and which concepts are most challenging for you.